davidshq/obsidian-plugins-advanced/README.md

 1. The plugin browser opens showing all available community plugins
 2. Use the search bar to filter plugins by name, author, or description
+3. Use the "Updated after" date filter to show only plugins that have been updated since a specific date
+4. Toggle "Show installed only" to filter to plugins you've already installed
-3. Toggle between grid and list view using the mode buttons
+5. Toggle between grid and list view using the mode buttons
-4. Click on any plugin card to view detailed information
+6. Click on any plugin card to view detailed information

 ### Viewing Plugin Details

 When you click on a plugin, you'll see:

 - Plugin name and version
 - Author information with link to their profile
 - Repository link